takenobu-hs/pdf_bookmark_for_HandP/README.md

 > This procedure does not provide any guarantees.
 > Please make sure to back up the original PDF to avoid any potential damage to it.

-## Step
+## How to generate a PDF with bookmarks

 For example, with the following command, you can generate a new PDF with added bookmarks.
 The environment assumes Ubuntu.
-This procedure requires pdftk.
+This procedure requires `pdftk`.

 ```bash
 $ pdftk ORIGINAL.pdf update_info_utf8 metadata.txt output NEW.pdf